ImperialCollegeLondon/US-covid19-agespecific-mortality-data/README.md

 ## Data
 The user may directly find age-specific mortality by date, age and state in
 ```
-data/processed/$most-recent-date/DeathsByAge_US.csv
+data/processed/latest/DeathsByAge_US.csv
 ```
-where ```$most-recent-date``` is the most recent date.
 We aim to update the processed data at least once a week.

 ## Usage